New Brunswick’s Christmas Bird Counts

 Fewer than a dozen CBCs took place in New Brunswick over the next 50 years, but in 1956, Austin Squires, curator of the New Brunswick Museum, encouraged New Brunswick naturalists to join other North American naturalists in doing Christmas Bird Counts.
 Dr. Squires laid out the format for doing a count and within a decade there were counts operating from Île Lamèque to Grand Manan.
 Perhaps 80 areas have been surveyed at least once, but 40 count areas have at least 30 years of data and 15 count areas have at least a half-century of data.

 This long-term environmental dataset – perhaps one of the most extensive and long-term in New Brunswick – is largely credited to David Christie.
-In the mid-60s, David Christie, volunteering through Nature NB, took on the informal role of compiler for New Brunswick CBCs and for the next 50 years produced a provincial CBC summary which was published by Nature NB.
+In the mid-60s, David, volunteering through Nature NB, took on the informal role of compiler for New Brunswick CBCs and for the next 50 years produced a provincial CBC summary which was published by Nature NB.

 While today most CBC compilers post their data to the international database operated by Audubon and supported by Birds Canada, Nature NB has been by far the largest publisher of New Brunswick based CBCs.
-With only 30% of new Brunswick’s 2200 CBCs being available through the Audubon database, Nature NB has undertaken to provide access to every known New Brunswick CBC through its website.
+With only 30% of New Brunswick’s almost 2300 CBCs being available through the Audubon database, Nature NB has undertaken to provide access to every known New Brunswick CBC through its website.